CLF-RL: Control Lyapunov Function Guided Reinforcement Learning: Introduction

 While prior model-guided approaches improve structure during training, they typically reward only the instantaneous tracking error, treating two states with the same error magnitude equally—even if one is actively converging toward the reference and the other is diverging.
 This can cause policies to undervalue transient corrections.
 To address these limitations, we propose a reward shaping framework built on control Lyapunov functions (CLFs), a fundamental tool in nonlinear control theory for generating certifiably stable controllers \cite{sontag_lyapunov-like_1983,sontag_universal_nodate,artstein_stabilization_1983}.
 CLFs have previously been used in bipedal locomotion, often in conjunction with HZD, to formally guarantee the stability of periodic gaits \cite{ames_rapidly_2014} and have also been integrated into learning-based methods in other domains \cite{westenbroek_combining_2021,choi_reinforcement_2020}.
 For instance, \cite{westenbroek_lyapunov_2022} introduces a reward-reshaping method that incorporates a candidate CLF for fine-tuning policies using minimal hardware data.

-Our approach embeds both the CLF and its associated decrease condition directly into the RL reward, where the decrease condition encodes a desired minimal convergence rate, providing meaningful intermediate rewards whenever the error is being reduced, similar to potential-based reward shaping, which has been shown to be more robust to scaling and hence simplify tuning \cite{jeon2023benchmarking}.
-This yields a reward component that is principled, easy to integrate, and less sensitive to manual reward balancing than conventional tracking formulations.
+Our approach embeds both the CLF and its associated decrease condition directly into the RL reward, where the decrease condition encodes a desired minimal convergence rate, providing meaningful intermediate rewards.
+Although the idea may seem similar to potential shaping \cite{jeon2023benchmarking}, there are fundamental differences.
+Potential shaping replaces the original reward, while we propose an additional reward, and this addition is designed directly according to the structure of a valid CLF.
+Further, our proposed framework reduces all the tracking to a single Lyapunov function, which as we discuss later, experimentally, does not work well with potential shaping.
+Overall, the proposed reward formulation is principled, easy to integrate, and less sensitive to manual reward balancing than conventional tracking formulations.

 Building on these properties, we propose a structured reward shaping approach that combines model-based reference planning with CLF-inspired objectives to guide policy learning toward stable and robust behaviors (Fig. \ref{fig:hero_fig}).
 We use two complementary planners for generating velocity-conditioned reference trajectories: (1) a reduced-order linear inverted pendulum (LIP) model for online generation, and (2) a precomputed hybrid zero dynamics (HZD) gait library from full-body offline trajectory optimization.
 Both produce periodic orbits but differ in fidelity and real-time suitability.
 From these trajectories, we construct a CLF \( V = \eta^\top P \eta \), where \( \eta \) denotes the output tracking error.
-Once a reference trajectory is available, implementing the CLF decrease condition requires minimal effort: the tuning process is straightforward, involving far fewer reward terms than conventional rewards and resembling gain tuning in a tracking controller.
+Once a reference trajectory is available, implementing the CLF decrease condition requires minimal effort: the tuning process is straightforward, involving far fewer reward terms than conventional training pipelines and resembling gain tuning in a tracking controller.
 The CLF and its associated stability condition is embedded into the RL reward to shape the policy to promote stable behaviors during training.
 We validate our approach through both simulation and hardware experiments on the Unitree G1 humanoid robot.
-Results demonstrate that CLF-based reward shaping improves tracking performance at high velocities, reduces variance under randomized model perturbations, and enhances robustness compared to standard RL baselines—offering a promising path toward more robust and theoretically grounded locomotion learning.
+Results demonstrate that CLF-based reward shaping improves tracking performance, reduces variance under randomized model perturbations, and enhances robustness compared to standard RL baselines—offering a promising path toward more robust and theoretically grounded locomotion learning.